 Write at least 250 words.

 To begin with, music is not good at reconciling the generation gaps.
 In fact, from empirical evidence, it seems that most people incline to enjoy the songs from their formative stages and they very often look upon the current vogue of music with disdain.
-This happens because every epoch has its trend of music that profoundly shapes a particular paradigm of though and people tend to pick specific songs and singers that they relate to a certain period of their lives.
+This happens because every epoch has its trend of music that profoundly shapes a particular paradigm of thought and people tend to pick specific songs and singers that they relate to a certain period of their lives.
 To justify the same, there is an epitome of our family.
 I love to enjoy the songs of Justin Bieber and Taylor Swift, whereas my father prefers the insightful lyrics of The Beatles and Scorpions.
-Thus, music keeps the differences between generations in a salient way rather than bridging the gaps due to the different trend and characteristics of different eras.
+Thus, music keeps the differences between generations in a salient way rather than bridging the gaps due to the different trends and characteristics of different eras.

-However, music has become the universal language that unites the people around the world, regardless of nationality, race, religion, or creed.
+However, music has become the universal language that unites people around the world, regardless of nationality, race, religion, or creed.
 This is because the underlying structures and melodic elements of music are similar across the world.
 Some recent research reveals that humans worldwide share the same universal musical grammar.
 So, people all over the world can comprehend the messages of music regardless of its origin.
 That is to say that music can serve as an emotional hub of cultures, expressing feelings that are common to all.
 A good example here is Wind of Change by Scorpions.
-The song has become an international sensation due to its rallying cry for unification, for liberty, and a message of hope.
-The song brings nations of disparate cultures together through an overwhelming urge to solidarity, freedom and a sense of optimism.
+The song has become an international sensation due to its rallying cry for unification, liberty, and a message of hope.
+The song brings nations of disparate cultures together through an overwhelming urge for solidarity, freedom and a sense of optimism.